January 13, 2021

 Data loggers are used for the following purposes:

-Several instruments such as tilt meters, strain gauges, and extensometers, etc. are installed on the inner lining of the tunnels to monitor deformities if any.
+Several instruments such as tilt meters, strain gauges, extensometers, etc. are installed on the inner lining of the tunnels to monitor deformities if any.
 The data from these sensors is continuously logged by a data logger and stored in its internal memory.

-2. Structural health monitoring of existing buildings to keep track of the building’s performance over time and effect of nearby construction or excavation.
-Data loggers create an early warning in case of emergency so that the user can take preventive measures.
+2. Structural health monitoring of existing buildings to keep track of the building’s performance over time and the effect of nearby construction or excavation.
+Data loggers create an early warning in case of an emergency so that the user can take preventive measures.

 3. Landslide monitoring to avoid mishaps and create early warnings so that loss of life and property can be prevented.